syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/form-designer/create-fillable-PDF-forms/create-programmatically.md

 ```

+## Form Field Properties

+Form field properties in Syncfusion PDF Viewer allow you to customize and interact with form fields embedded within PDF documents.
+This documentation provides an overview of the form field properties supported by the Syncfusion PDF Viewer and explains how to use them effectively.

+  * Textbox
+  * Password
+  * CheckBox
+  * RadioButton
+  * ListBox
+  * DropDown
+  * SignatureField
+  * InitialField

-## Signature and initial fields settings
+### Signature and initial fields settings

 Using the `updateFormField` method, the form fields can be updated programmatically.